 Mitigation is the actions taken to prevent or reduce the adverse effects of hazards, emergencies, or disasters.
-Examples of mitigation include such actions as land-use regulations, environmental protection regulations, housing vulnerability programs, strengthening of primary healthcare systems, marine ecosystem programs, engaging the private sector, and agriculture projects to plant disaster-resistant crops.
-Mitigation measures will not be discussed further in this Plan, but should be incorporated into ongoing development projects.
+Examples of mitigation include such measures as land-use regulations, environmental protection regulations, housing vulnerability programs, marine ecosystem programs, and agriculture projects to plant disaster-resistant crops.
+Mitigation measures will not be discussed further in this Plan, but should be incorporated into on-going development projects.